From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Defense Methods

-In addition, Wang et al. \cite{wang2024defending} propose a defense method against LLM jailbreak attacks using backtranslation techniques.
-Specifically, this method first obtains the initial response generated by the target LLM for an input prompt, then infers the input prompt that likely caused this response by using a language model, called the “backtranslated prompt.”
-Since this prompt is generated based on the LLM’s response rather than directly controlled by attackers, it can usually reveal the true intent of the original prompt.
-If the target LLM rejects the backtranslated prompt, the original prompt is considered potentially harmful and thus rejected.
-This defense method requires no additional training overhead, minimally affects generation quality for normal inputs, and performs well against complex adversarial prompts.
-Pasquini et al. \cite{pasquini2024hacking} propose Mantis, a defense framework designed to counter automated network attacks driven by LLM prompt injection vulnerabilities.
-Mantis embeds carefully crafted prompt injections into system responses upon detecting an attack, misleading the attacker’s LLM and disrupting its operation (passive defense), and can even actively counterattack the attacker’s machine (active defense).
-Furthermore, Mantis deploys decoy vulnerable services to attract attackers and uses dynamic prompt injection techniques to interfere with and counter the attacker’s LLM in real time.
+In addition, Wang et al. \cite{wang2024defending} first obtain the initial response from the target LLM for a given prompt and then use a language model to infer the likely input, known as the “backtranslated prompt.”
+Because this prompt is derived from the LLM’s own output rather than directly crafted by attackers, it typically reveals the original prompt’s true intent.
+If the LLM rejects the backtranslated prompt, the original is flagged as potentially harmful and blocked.
+This method has minimal impact on benign inputs while remaining effective against complex adversarial prompts.
+Pasquini et al. \cite{pasquini2024hacking} introduce Mantis, a defense framework designed to counter automated network attacks from LLM prompt injection vulnerabilities.
+Mantis embeds crafted prompt injections into system responses to mislead and disrupt the attacker's LLM (passive defense) and can even counterattack the attacker’s machine (active defense).
+Additionally, Mantis uses decoy vulnerable services and dynamic prompt injection to interfere with the attacker in real time.